astral-sh/ruff/BREAKING_CHANGES.md

 ## 0.3.0

 ### Ruff 2024.2 style
-The `format` command now uses the improved Ruff 2024.2 style.
-Expect changes in formatting when upgrading.
+The `format` command now formats your code according to the Ruff 2024.2 style guide.
+Read the [Changelog](./CHANGELOG.md#030) for an in detail list of changes.

 ### `isort`: Use one blank line after imports in typing stub files